amazon-archives/aws-database-migration-tools/Blogs/AWS Database Migration Labs/OracleMigration.md

 # Connecting to your Environment

-Before proceeding further, make sure you have completed the instructions in the [Enviornment Configuraiton][env-config] step to deploy the resources we will be using for this database migration in your own account.
+Before proceeding further, make sure you have completed the instructions in the [Environment Configuration][env-config] step to deploy the resources we will be using for this database migration in your own account.
 These resources include:

 - An [Amazon Elastic Compute Cloud (Amazon EC2)][ec2] instance to run the AWS Schema Conversion Tool (AWS SCT), Microsoft SQL Server Management Studio, and MySQL Workbench.
 -	An Amazon RDS Instance used to host the source Oracle database.
 - An AWS RDS Aurora (PostgreSQL) instance used as the target database.

-Once you have completed the instructions in the [Enviornment Configuraiton][env-config] step, take special note of the following output values:
+Once you have completed the instructions in the [Environment Configuration][env-config] step, take special note of the following output values:

 - SourceEC2PublicDNS
 - TargetAuroraMySQLEndpoint